VISIONAI/visionai.github.io/_posts/2014-12-04-softlaunchbeta.md

 ---
 {% include JB/setup %}

 We are happy to announce we have entered our beta phase.
-We are contuining to invite users to be beta testers and allowing users to purchase their way to the front of the line at [https://beta.vision.ai/](https://beta.vision.ai/)
+We are continuing to invite users to be beta testers and allowing users to purchase their way to the front of the line at [https://beta.vision.ai/](https://beta.vision.ai/)

 Our forums are live at [https://forums.vision.ai/](https://forums.vision.ai/)